File Library: Manage images and files

 Confirm new file to be uploaded in lower left is correct and Save File

-As the warning at the top of the pop-up notes, while most articles will update immediately, some can take up to an hour to update.
+As the warning at the top of the Edit file modal says, while most articles will update immediately, some can take up to an hour to update.
 Contact us if you have issues with a file not updating.

 Find a file's URL

-There are a few places within KnowledgeOwl where you might need to have the URL to your image, like Changing the background image on your homepage.
+There are a few places within KnowledgeOwl where you might need to have the URL to your image.
+Many Look and feel customizations need a file URL, for example.

-You can copy the URL for a file quickly from the File Library:
+You can copy the URL for a file quickly from the Files library:

-1. In the lefthand navigation, go to Library > Files.
+1. In the lefthand navigation, select Files.
+The Files library opens.

-5. Click the Copy Link link to copy the URL to your clipboard.
+3. Select Copy Link in the file detail modal to copy the URL to your clipboard:

 File references